 This function is supported starting from V4.3.5 BP5.

-This function is used to determine whether one geometry strictly contains another geometry, such as whether geomA strictly contains geomB (boundary points are not considered as contained).
+This function determines whether one geometry strictly contains another geometry, for example, whether geomA strictly contains geomB (boundary points are not considered as contained).
 It is equivalent to SDO_RELATE(geomA, geomB, 'mask=CONTAINS'), and the logical equivalence is: Contains(A, B) ⇔ Within(B, A).

 Syntax: